EMSL-Computing/BASALT-Schema/src/docs/analysis-api-datamodel-planning.md

 - Existing Schema Extension: Leverage existing processed_data table with JSON flexibility and data_type field for protocol distinction
 - Ensure that sample preparation is documented for each protocol.
 Ideally, this information should be added to the SampleProcessing table, as it has been overlooked for some time. *Montana* & all to consider how this can integrate with campaign-specific

-#### Identified Protocols
+#### Identified Protocols, *not* in order of prority

-1. XRF - mineral oxide concentrations (all campaigns)
+1. XRF & XRD - mineral oxide concentrations (all campaigns); simple measurements of concentrations from external vendor. **Crucially**, these are not campaign specific and are to be added to the baseline set of MONet data types moving forward.
-2. CMMs - univariate metal concentrations (subset of campaigns)
+2. CMMs - univariate metal concentrations (subset of campaigns) via a sequential extraction.
+One sample to be passed thru the ICP 3+ times with various fractionating chemicals and the same set of target CMMs measured at each extraction; output similar to WEOM/MAOM.
-3. LCMS metabolomics - metabolite profiles (subset of campaigns)
+3. LCMS metabolomics - metabolite profiles (subset of campaigns); this is a unique protocol and will separately include LESA methods for Terraforms (Rosey Chu and Aivett Bilbao will be generating the LESA-MS).
-4. Ecoplates - time series data from 96-well plates with unique media in each well (2 of 4 campaigns)
+4. Ecoplates - time series data from 96-well plates with 3 reps each of 32 unique media in each well.
+Soils PacWest will use these as-is.
+CMM-Rhizo will run each soil-depth combo against three plates with zero, low, or high nickel concentration, so we need to represent the distinct ecoplate media setup for these campaigns.
+The treatment/consideration of the time series nature of the raw data is TBD.
+5. Terraforms - CMM-Rhizo (subtap, field micromodels) and lab microdels (CMM-Unconventional).
+Treatment/handling of time series nature TBDs.
+6. Nickel Solubilization Assay (CMM-Rhizo only).
+Petri dish with nickel-spiked media; measure diameter of consumption.
+Will only happen for samples determined as nickel-resistant from ecoplate step (#4), meaning not all sample-depth combinations will have results from this protocol.

 #### Database Changes
 - New Campaign dimension table with fields (can modify): campaign_id, campaign_name, campaign_year, display_name, description, start_date, end_date, protocols_used, status